 - What the waiting period looks like.
 Most health funds impose a 12-month waiting period.

 - How quickly benefits accrue.
 Some policies have starting limits of cover, which increase each year after the initial 12 month waiting period.
 Annual benefits increase until the maximum benefit is reached.
 Other policies pay a fixed benefit per year.

 Policy Limits and Waiting Periods

-Twelve months is the standard waiting period to become eligible for any type of orthodontics benefits for adults or children.
-At the end of the waiting period, the amount of cover is determined based on whether you have an accrued benefit policy or a fixed benefit policy.
+Once this waiting period is over, the amount of cover you receive is determined based on whether you have an accrued benefit policy or a fixed benefit policy.

 Are No Gap Policies Available?

 Unfortunately health funds do not provide ‘no gap’ policies for orthodontic treatment.
 Generous benefits are available in some instances but there will always be out-of-pocket costs to pay.